 Are you planning a visit to Nashville, but aren’t sure where to stay?
 Nashville Guru has you covered.
 In this guide to the best hotels and vacation rentals in Nashville, we’ve separated out where to stay based on the different areas and what they have to offer.
-We’ve also included a bonus section of our very favorite bars and restaurants in each area so you don’t end up starving in a fast food drive-thru.
+We’ve also included a bonus section of our very favorite bars and restaurants in each area so you don’t end up wasting a meal somewhere that’s not very good.

 This Where to Stay in Nashville Guide Features: